How to make the most out of watermelon

 If cutting a large watermelon, it's important to use the right tools.
 Use a large, sharp knife.
 Place the watermelon on its most steady side before beginning to slice, if required, place a folded wet tea towel on your board to help steady the watermelon.

-- Working with one quarter at a time, cut the melon into 2 cm wide slices.
-Serve as is, or to dice;
+2. Working with one quarter at a time, cut the melon into 2 cm wide slices.

-- Lay individual pieces of watermelon on their flat side
+3. Lay the individual slices of watermelon on their flat side.

-- Cut away the green rind carefully by drawing the knife close to the white rind - you can use a smaller knife for this
+4. Cut away the green rind carefully by drawing the knife close to the white rind - you can use a smaller knife for this.

 What’s the best way to store watermelon?